AudunVN/openmct-tutorial/README_CloudTurbine_instructions.md

 npm start
 ```

-8. View data in a browser by going to http://localhost:8080
+8. View CT data in Open MCT by going to http://localhost:8080

 Here's an example of viewing CT data from a cable test at Erigo Technologies using Open MCT.